Needs Assessment Service Coordination (NASC)

-What if you disagree with the assessment or service coordination?
+What if I disagree with the assessment or service coordination?

 If you are not happy with your assessment, ask your NASC for a review of its decision.
 You can request a review if you are not satisfied with the outcome of any part of the NASC process.

 If you are unhappy with your NASC service, you can make a complaint.
 Ask your NASC service about its complaints process and advice on how to make a complaint.